• Skip to primary navigation

 The bright yellow color of daffodils in the springtime makes everyone happy.
 They are so easy to grow and deer leave them alone.
 A pretty pot of daffodils is said to "ensure happiness."
 Once the flowers fade the bulbs can be planted in the garden for next year.

-Relating a meaning or symbol for a houseplant is a fun way to show someone that you care.
-This houseplant symbolism list shows some that have more than one meaning or purpose, but the proverbial quote holds true, "it's the thought that counts."
+Relating a meaning or symbol to a plant is a fun way to show someone that you care.
+This list of symbolic plants may have more than one meaning or purpose, but the proverbial quote holds, "It's the thought that counts."

 Patti signature